Backpacking in Ethiopia is one of the best things you could do as a backpacker.

 Hanging out with them in the often misty mountains is an unforgettable wildlife experience.

 Hiking in the region is also perfect as long as you get the right weather.

 The south is perfect to get lost in the remote tribal regions of the Omo Valley.
-Tours go there but are expensive, and it can be much more fun to go with a small group of travellers hitch-hiking in, and then walking between the villages and staying with the various tribal people.
-I wrote about how you can do that trip here.
+Tours go there but are expensive, and it can be much more fun to go with a small group of travellers hitch-hiking in.

 There are many more adventures to be had, you just have to go looking for them.